 - Filtered Water: For best taste and health, please use filtered water.
 See my post, Is Your Water Safe?

-Flavoring Options: If you like flavoring your “coffee”, following are some great options for you:
+Flavoring Options: If you like flavoring your "coffee", the following are some great options for you:

-- Add 1/2 tsp cinnamon to your press along with the chicory and dandelion roots.
-If you don’t have a press then add it to the pot and simmer with the grounds.
+- Add 1/2 teaspoon cinnamon to your press along with the chicory and dandelion roots.
+If you don't have a press then add it to the pot and simmer with the grounds.

 - Of course, a bit of carob or cocoa powder is nice too.
-I used to put a 1/2 Tbsp or 1 Tbsp roasted carob powder into the french press.
+I used to put a 1/2 tablespoon or 1 tablespoon roasted carob powder into the french press.
 What a rich tasting treat!

 - I plan to share some additional wonderful flavoring options for coffee soon - so stay tuned by subscribing to my blog!

-I so hope you enjoy this and that it helps you in your quest to break yourself of the caffeine habit.
+I so hope you enjoy this and that it helps you in your quest to break yourself from the caffeine habit.
 Your adrenals will thank you.